rsokl/Learning_Python/Python/Module6_Testing/Intro_to_Testing.md

 Run the test to confirm that the second assertion raises, and then restore `count_vowels` to its original form.
 Finally, rerun the test to see that `count_vowels` once again passes all of the assertions.

+Repeat this process given the test that you wrote for `merge_max_mappings`.
+Try breaking the function such that it always merges in values from `dict2`, even if those values are smaller.

 </div>

+## Our Work, Cut Out

+We see now that the concept of a "test function" isn't all that fancy.
+Compared to other code that we have written, writing a function that simply runs a hand full of assertions is far from a heavy lift for us.
+Of course, we must be diligent and take care to test our tests, but we can certainly manage this as well.
+With this in hand, we should take stock of the work and challenges that lie in our path ahead.

+It is necessary that we evolve beyond manual testing.
+There are multiple facets to this observation.
+First, we must learn how to organize our test functions into a test suite that can be run in one fowl swoop.
+Next, it will become increasingly apparent that a test function often contain large amounts of redundant code, shared across its litany of assertions.
+We will want to "parametrize" our tests to distill them down to their most concise and functional forms.
+Finally, and most importantly, it may already evident that the process of contriving known inputs and outputs to use in our tests is a highly manual and tedious process; furthermore, it is a process that will become increasingly cumbersome as our source code becomes more sophisticated.
+To combat this, we will seek out alternative, powerful testing methodologies, including property-based testing.

 ## Links to Official Documentation